Skip to main content

 Your health data is an intimate part of your personal story.
 When you engage with a wellness program, you are right to question where that story goes and who gets to read it.
 The architecture of the program itself dictates the level of privacy you are afforded.
 Understanding this structure is the first step in navigating the landscape of corporate wellness with confidence and clarity.

-Imagine your is protected by a series of concentric walls.
+Imagine your health information is protected by a series of concentric walls.
 A wellness program offered as a benefit of your group health insurance plan exists within the most fortified of these walls, governed by a federal law known as the Health Insurance Portability and Accountability Act (HIPAA).

 This law treats your data as “protected health information” (PHI), placing strict limits on how it can be used and disclosed by the health plan.
 Your employer, as the sponsor of the plan, has very restricted access to this information.
 They might receive aggregated data ∞ a summary of the overall health of the workforce ∞ but they will not see your individual results.

-A different set of rules applies when a is offered directly by your employer, existing outside of your health insurance plan.
+A different set of rules applies when a wellness program is offered directly by your employer, existing outside of your health insurance plan.
 In this scenario, the formidable wall of HIPAA does not apply to the employer in its capacity as an employer.
 This can feel unsettling, yet other significant protections are in place.

 The structure of a wellness initiative, whether integrated with insurance or offered directly by a company, determines the specific privacy laws that safeguard your health information.